UmaMaheshAdabala/devops_practice/Linux_Cmds/GPT_CMDS.md

 11. **Show Disk Usage**
     - `df -h` - Shows disk space usage.
     - `du -sh <dir>` - Shows the size of a specific directory.

-Would you like any additional details or modifications? 🚀